ibm-cloud-docs/watson-assistant/web-chat-develop.md

 # Web chat development overview
 {: #web-chat-develop}

 If you are comfortable with JavaScript code, you can customize and extend the web chat by modifying the embed script and using the web chat API.
+You can also use a WebView to embed the web chat in your mobile app.
 {: shortdesc}

 The web chat API consists of several components: